Skip to main content

 Modules should be registered and maintained as part of administrative operations using a command line tool like aql or

 For performance reasons, Aerospike keeps Lua contexts cached.
 There are built-in mechanisms to automatically invalidate caches when newer versions of the UDF modules are registered.
 By default, there are 10 such contexts for all registered UDFs.
-As the system runs, it will adapt and increase the number of contexts cached.
+As the system runs, it adapts and increases the number of cached contexts, up to a maximum of 128 contexts.

 In addition, manual mechanism also exist to invalidate Lua context caches through the use of the asinfo tool: